 Selected for commentary and front page highlight by PNAS

 Selected by Faculty of 1000 Biology twice by two independent investigators

-Gaddameedhi S, Sancar A. (2011): Melanoma and DNA Damage from a Distance (Farstander Effect).
+Gaddameedhi S and Sancar A (2011): Melanoma and DNA Damage from a Distance (Farstander Effect).
 Pigment Cell & Melanoma Research, 24: 3-4.

-Gaddameedhi S, Kemp MG, Reardon JT, Shields J, Smith-Roe SL, Kaufmann WK, Sancar A. (2010): Similar Nucleotide Excision Repair Capacity in Melanocytes and Melanoma Cells.
+Gaddameedhi S, Kemp MG, Reardon JT, Shields J, Smith-Roe SL, Kaufmann WK, and Sancar A (2010): Similar Nucleotide Excision Repair Capacity in Melanocytes and Melanoma Cells.
 Cancer Research, 70(12):4922-4930.

-Ozturk N, Lee JH, Gaddameedhi S, Sancar A. (2009): Loss of cryptochrome reduces cancer risk in p53 mutant mice.
+Ozturk N, Lee JH, Gaddameedhi S and Sancar A (2009): Loss of cryptochrome reduces cancer risk in p53 mutant mice.
 Proc Natl Acad Sci USA, 106 (8): 2841-2846.